danfuzz/lactoserv/doc/coding-conventions.md

   be called by subclasses; _not_ supposed to be used outside of the class.
 These are more or less `protected final` methods defined by a base class.

+* `_struct_<name>` &mdash; Method defined by struct classes which are (direct or indirect) subclasses of `data-values.BaseStruct`.
+Each such method is responsible for validating and parsing/converting the correspondingly named property of a plain-object configuration.

+* `_testing_<name>` &mdash; Methods whose sole purpose is to do instance introspection (and generally, break encapsulation) in order to make unit testing a little less painful.

 With very few exceptions, members _not_ marked with `_impl_` should be treated as effectively `final`, that is, not to be overridden.